Engraving of Hartley

 Hartley invented to two words to describe physical movements: “automatic” and “decomplex.”

 An action is voluntary when its stimulus is an “idea, or state of mind … which we term the will” (OM 1, prop.
 21).
+(Note again how Hartley takes care to stay within the bounds of the observable.)
 To illustrate how ideas of the form “the will to …” derive from “originally automatic” motions, Hartley describes how a child gains motor control over parts and functions of her body.
 “Originally automatic” motions are brought under control through a series of substitutions of the initiating stimulus.
 An infant grasps the finger placed in her palm, and then the toy she sees, and then grasps at “the sound of the words grasp, take hold, &c., the sight of the nurse’s hand, in that state, the idea of a hand, and particularly the child’s own hand.”
 These and “innumerable other associated circumstances … will put the child upon grasping, till, at last, that idea, or state of mind which we may call the will to grasp, is generated and sufficiently associated with the action to produce it instantaneously.”

 After the actions, which are most perfectly voluntary, have been rendered so by one set of associations, they may, by another, be made to depend upon the most diminutive sensations, ideas, and motions, such as the mind scarce regards, or is conscious of; and which it can therefore scarce recollect the moment after the action is over.
 Hence it follows, that association not only converts automatic actions into voluntary, but voluntary ones into automatic.
 For these actions … are rather to be ascribed to the body than the mind, i.e. are to be referred to the head of automatic motions.
 I shall call them automatic motions of the secondary kind, to distinguish them from those which are originally automatic, and from the voluntary ones.
 (OM 1, prop.
 21)

-Think of learning to type or play the piano.
+Think of learning to write with a pen or play the piano.
 At first one develops a repertoire of voluntary motions.
 But fluency requires that the motions be secondarily automatic.

-Decomplex actions draw on different kinds of complex movements, involving the association of movements with perceptions in one or more sensory modalities: at the sight of the notes on the staff, or the sound of the tones, the pianist hits the keys.
-As a person becomes proficient at a type of decomplex action, the guiding sensory modality can change.
+Decomplex “ideas” draw on different kinds of complex movements, involving the association of movements with perceptions in one or more sensory modalities: at the sight of the notes on the staff, or the sound of the tones, or a nod from another member of the jazz quartet, the pianist hits the keys.
+Moreover, as a person becomes proficient at a type of decomplex action, the guiding sensory modality can change.
 When learning to dance, Hartley observes, at first “the scholar desires to look at his feet and legs, in order to judge by seeing when they are in a proper position,” but “by degrees he learns to judge of this by feeling” (OM 1, prop.
 77).
 Similarly, a practiced musician plays the harpsichord from “the connexion of the several complex parts of the decomplex motions” (OM 1, prop.
 21).
 One’s hands know the tune.

 6. Language and Thought